prabhasg03/Android_App_Projects/BasicApps/DownloadImageUsingAync/readme.md

 # DownloadImageUsingAsync

 ## Description
 <p>DownloadImageUsingAsync is a simple Android application that demonstrates how to download an image asynchronously from a URL and display it in an ImageView.
-This app is useful for developers who want to learn about AsyncTask for performing background tasks in Android applications.</p>
+This app is useful for developers who want to learn about AsyncTask for performing background tasks in Android applications.It requires internet to function.</p>

 ## Features
 - **Asynchronous image downloading:** The app downloads images from a URL asynchronously in the background.